 High frequencies are often referred to as highs or high end.

-We also like to assign frequency groups to instruments to categorise them sonically.
-It makes it easier for engineers, producers and musicians to communicate when talking about the sonics of a recording or instrument.
-Low frequencies are typically assigned to instruments like the double bass, electric bass, synth bass, kick drums and other drums.
-Middle frequencies are assigned to vocals, acoustic guitars, electric guitars, synthesisers and pianos.
-High Frequencies are assigned to cymbals, vocals, guitars, electric guitars and synthesisers.
+We also like to assign frequency groups to instruments to categorize them sonically.
+It makes it easier for engineers, producers, and musicians to communicate when talking about the sonics of a recording or instrument.
+Low frequencies are typically assigned to instruments like the double bass, electric bass, synth bass, kick drums, and other drums.
+Middle frequencies are assigned to vocals, acoustic guitars, electric guitars, synthesizers, and pianos.
+High Frequencies are assigned to cymbals, vocals, guitars, electric guitars, and synthesizers.

-A great way to get comfortable with frequencies and the frequency spectrum is to play around with a graphic equaliser.
+A great way to get comfortable with frequencies and the frequency spectrum is to play around with a graphic equalizer.

-If you don’t know, an equaliser is an audio and music production tool that allows audio and music professionals to manipulate frequencies along the frequency spectrum.
+If you don’t know, an equalizer is an audio and music production tool that allows audio and music professionals to manipulate frequencies along the frequency spectrum.

 There are two things you need to develop your listening skills – time and practice.

-As you work on music projects, mix songs and mess with synthesisers, you are passively teaching yourself how to listen to and adjust sound.
+As you work on music projects, mix songs, and mess with synthesizers, you are passively teaching yourself how to listen to and adjust the sound.
 Over time, you become very good at this.
 It is really that simple.

 There are also some ways to practice listening.
 A great way to practice and level up your listening skills is to use the 1000 Hz method.
-The aim of the 1000 Hz method is to familiarise yourself with how it sounds.
-If you can internalise the sound of a 1000Hz, you can use this as a reference point to map out the entire frequency spectrum.
+The 1000 Hz method aims to familiarize yourself with how it sounds.
+If you can internalize the sound of 1000Hz, you can use this as a reference point to map out the entire frequency spectrum.
 For example, as you know, dividing a frequency by 2 gives you the lower octave of the original frequency.
 Similarly, if you double a frequency, you get the octave above the original frequency.

 With this simple technique and a rough idea of what 1000Hz sounds like, you can roughly map out the frequency spectrum: 1000Hz is your starting note/frequency.
 To find low mids, just divide 1000 by 2 to get 500 Hz.
 If you know what 1000Hz sounds like, you know that 500Hz sounds the same, only an octave lower.
 Repeat the process to move up and down the frequency spectrum.
 Divide 500Hz by 2 to get 250 to get those bass frequencies.

 So, now that you have expanded your knowledge on sound frequencies to use in your music production, we want to help get those tracks noticed by promoting your music and improving your streaming presence!
 Also, check out our Sync opportunities page to get your music in TV and Film.
-Try it out for free today by signing up or clicking the button below
+Try it out for free today by signing up.